Tharga/Console/README.md

 Ex: *var answer = QueryParam<bool>("Are you sure?", GetParam(paramList, 0), new Dictionary<bool, string> { { true, "Yes" }, { false, "No" } });*

 There are also async versions that takes functions of possible selections.

+## Help texts
+Type your command followed by -? to get help.
+Or just use the keyword help.

+Override the command classes you crate with the property HelpText and write your own help text for each command you create.

 ## Color
 There are four types of output, the colors for theese can be configured using the appSettings part of the config file